 A study of the fundamental concepts of atoms and molecules, periodic relationships, stoichiometry and chemical bonding with associated laboratory experiments.
 (This is the appropriate entering course for students interested in pre-professional health.)
 Three hours of lecture per week.
-Prerequisite/Corequisite: M141 or higher; corequisite: C151.
+Prerequisite/Corequisite: Minimum Math ACT score of 19 or M 131 or higher; corequisite: C151.
 (Fall; formerly C 101)